trustedanalytics/atk/doc-api-examples/src/main/resources/python/frame/flatten_columns.rst

 is a comma (,).
 So, in the above example, the delimiter parameter could be omitted.
 Also, if the delimiters are different for each column being flattened, a list of delimiters can be provided.
 If a single delimiter is provided, it's assumed that we are using the same delimiter for all columns that are being flattened.
+If more than one delimiter is provided, the number of delimiters must match the number of string columns being flattened.

 Check again: